Bo Harwood: Later work

 Starting in 1986, with Pee-wee's Playhouse, Bo Harwood has done work mixing sound for several television series, including My So-Called Life, Malcolm in the Middle, and a couple of episodes of Entourage.

 Harwood, along with two other musicians, was involved in a music group named "TRIO".

 Personal life and death

-Harwood was born in Los Angeles, California, on March 6, 1946 to Benjamin Harwood, Sr., and Jeanne Elaine Yourell Harwood.
-He died on September 1, 2022, at the age of 76.
+Harwood was born in Los Angeles, California, in 1946, to Benjamin Harwood Sr., and Jeanne Elaine Yourell Harwood.
+His older sister was photographer Joan Almond.
+He died in 2022, at the age of 76.